 All baggage is X-rayed on arrival and departure, though it’s a pretty haphazard process.
 In addition to the import and export of drugs, customs is concerned with the illegal export of antiques.

 You may not import Nepali rupees, and only nationals of Nepal and India may import Indian currency.

-There are no other restrictions on bringing in either cash or travellers cheques, but the amount taken out at departure should not exceed the amount brought in.
+There are no other restrictions on bringing in either cash or travelers cheques, but the amount taken out at departure should not exceed the amount brought in.

-Officially you should declare cash or travellers cheques in excess of US$2000, or the equivalent, but no one seems to bother with this, and it is laxly enforced.
+Officially you should declare cash or travelers cheques in excess of US$2000, or the equivalent, but no one seems to bother with this, and it is laxly enforced.

 Nepal has every category of accommodation facility, ranging from international standard star hotels and resorts to budget lodges.
 To ensure safety and quality service, it is advisable to use the services of Government registered hotels, lodges, travel agencies; licensed tour guides and hire only authorized trekking guides or porters.